Cascara Syrup

 Step-by-Step Guide to Making Cascara Syrup

-- First, add the Cascara and water into a large pot.
-Bring the mixture to a boil.
+1. Add the Cascara and water to a large pot and bring the mixture to a boil over medium-high heat.

-- Finally, let the syrup cool before transferring it to a clean bottle or jar.
-Your homemade Cascara syrup is now ready to use!
+5. Let the syrup cool completely before transferring it to a clean, airtight bottle or jar.
+Your homemade Cascara syrup is ready to use.

 Frequently Asked Questions